octobercms/docs/database-model.md

 <a name="relationships" class="anchor" href="#relationships"></a>
 ## Relationships

 October models allow you to define [relationships](http://laravel.com/docs/eloquent#relationships) with the model class properties.
-An example of defining a relationship:

-    class Post extends Model
-    {
-        public $belongsTo = [
-            'user' => ['Acme\Blog\Models\User']
-        ];
-    }

-Each relationship definition is an array, where the first value is always the related model and all other values are relation arguments based on their key name.
-The following relations are available:
+The following relations types are available:

 - [Belongs to](#relation-belongsto)
 - [Belongs to many](#relation-belongstomany)